gviscoli/PCH.Docs/Weather Station POC/WeatherStation.md

 - .Net Core Web Sample Application
 - .Net Code Console Sample Application

-I'll keep the sample client application as simple as possible because in this PoC the main focus is on integrating all the components of the architecture.
+I'll keep the sample client application as simple as possible because in this PoC the main focus is the integration of all the components of the architecture shown above.

 SignalR Service works with a broad range of clients, such as web and mobile browsers, desktop apps, mobile apps, server process, IoT devices, and game consoles.
 SignalR Service offers SDKs in different languages.
 In addition to native ASP.NET Core or ASP.NET C# SDKs, SignalR Service also provides JavaScript client SDK, to enable web clients, and many JavaScript frameworks.
 Java client SDK is also supported for Java applications, including Android native apps.

-In the future, time permitting, it will be possible to extend the solution by adding other types of client applications (for example: Java, Python or .Net Framework)
+In the future, time permitting, it will be possible to extend the Weather Station PoC by adding other types of client applications (for example: Java, Python or .Net Framework)

 To provision a new **SignalR Service** I used the following command: